usegraffy/graffy/pages/reference/07-common.md

 ## decorate(graph)

-Converts a graph data structure into easier-to-use JS objects and arrays.
+Converts a JSONGraph data structure into a JS Object graph.

 ## Utilities